Incorporating Soy Protein into a High-Protein Diet for GLP-1 Users

 GLP-1 users have distinct dietary priorities that reflect their focus on managing metabolic health.

 Although knowledge and awareness around the importance of protein is growing, many consumers still struggle to add more protein to their diets.
-In fact, GLP-1 users are more likely to say they are aware of their protein needs (93% vs. 84% of non-users), and four in ten (40%) report wanting to learn how to add more protein into their diets.
+GLP-1 users are more likely to say they are aware of their protein needs (93% vs. 84% of non-users), and four in ten (40%) report wanting to learn how to add more protein to their diets.
 However, only half (54%) say they can easily meet their protein needs.

 Despite recognizing the importance of protein, GLP-1 users face challenges in meeting their intake goals.